 No - only overfeeding and under-exercising cause obesity, but you may need to adjust feeding.
 Neutering has so many other health benefits for your pet, from preventing cancer to reducing their instinct to roam away from home.
 If you’re worried about your pet’s weight, there are much more effective things you can do instead of avoiding getting them neutered: Our nurses run free Weight Clinics and are happy to give advice at regular weigh-ins.

-Will getting my pet neutered change their behaviour or personality?
+Will getting my pet neutered change their behavior or personality?

-No - your pet’s personality is dependent on their genetics and environment, not their hormones.Neutering won’t change any underlying behaviours in your pet – good or bad.
-The best way to change these behaviours is through training.
-If you’re worried about your pet’s behaviour it’s always best to speak to us or a behaviourist.
+No - your pet’s personality is dependent on their genetics and environment, not their hormones.Neutering won’t change any underlying behaviors in your pet – good or bad.
+The best way to change these behaviors is through training.
+If you’re worried about your pet’s behavior it’s always best to speak to us or a behaviorist.